-Types of Care
+Types of Foster Care

-Lutheran Community Care Foster Care Services provide a range of care options that foster carers can choose from.
+Lutheran Care Foster Care Services provide a range of care options that foster carers can choose from.

 Both our Generalist Care and Specialist Care programs are therapeutic in nature.
 We exist to provide quality support to families and stable placements for children to help them heal, grow and thrive.